 - A completed application form, a $45 non-refundable application fee and a list of all educational experiences including studies undertaken in the U.S. Applicants seeking F-1 or J-1 (student) non-immigrant status must submit certification of sufficient financial resources available for education and living expenses while attending the University.

 - English Language Proficiency - Applicants whose education is from an English-medium secondary or post-secondary institution in certain countries are exempt from the standardized English proficiency testing requirement.
+See Information on International English Proficiency.
 International students who graduate from an English medium secondary school in the United States are required to submit either the ACT or SAT in lieu of TOEFL, IELTS, or PTE Academic.

-All other applicants for whom English is a second language must present evidence of proficiency in the English language in one of the following ways [Effective August 2018 intake]:
+All other applicants for whom English is a second language must present evidence of proficiency in the English language with official test scores on one of the following:

 - Test of English as a Foreign Language (TOEFL) directly from the Educational Testing Service (ETS) with a minimum score of:

 - 67 or higher on the Internet Based TOEFL test (IBT)

 - a minimum score of 6.0 composite (with at least 5.0 on each subscale) on the International English Language Testing System (IELTS)